-People who work with animals, especially cows, goats, and sheep are at increased risk for infection.
+People who work with animals, especially cows, goats, and sheep, are at increased risk for infection.
 Anyone who touches animals or who works in an environment with animals should wash their hands regularly and thoroughly.

-Intestinal infection can lead to dehydration and serious complications, such as kidney failure and sometimes death, if not treated.
+Intestinal infection can lead to dehydration and serious complications, such as kidney failure and sometimes death, if it’s not treated.
 You should see your doctor if:

 A doctor can confirm an E. coli infection with a simple stool sample.

 In most cases, home care is all that’s required to treat an E. coli infection.
 Drink plenty of water, get lots of rest, and keep an eye out for more severe symptoms that require a call to your doctor.

 If you have bloody diarrhea or fever, check with your doctor before taking over-the-counter antidiarrheal medications.
 You should always check with your pediatrician before giving medications to infants or children.

 If dehydration is a concern, your doctor may order hospitalization and intravenous fluids.

 Most people show improvement within five to seven days after the onset of an infection, and make a full recovery.

 Practicing safe food behaviors can decrease your chances of developing an intestinal infection due to E. coli.
 These include:

 You should also make sure that all meat is cooked properly.
 The U.S. Department of Agriculture provides guidelines for cooking meat and poultry to proper temperatures to make sure all bacteria are killed.
 You can use a meat thermometer to check that meat is cooked to these temperatures: